microsoft/plcrashreporter/Readme.md

 * Install Xcode 10.1 and the oldest Xcode version that you care about, i.e. Xcode 8.3.3 in parallel (information on how to do that can be found at [https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc](https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc).
 * Make sure you are using the old version of Xcode by running `xcode-select -p`.
 It should point to your oldest Xcode version.
 If it points to a newer version, e.g. Xcode 10.1, use `sudo xcode-select -s PATH_TO_OLD_XCODE` to switch to the old Xcode version.

-#### 1.3.3.2 Build PLCrashReporter in a way that is backwards compatible with older Xcode versions
+#### 1.3.3.2 Build PLCrashReporter in a way that is backward compatible with older Xcode versions

 * Open `CrashReporter.xcodeproj` in Xcode 10.1.
 * Open `PLCrashNamespace.h` and set  `#define PLCRASHREPORTER_PREFIX` to your class prefix (i.e. `MS`).